-Chad Schavey who heads up the church accounting firm ChurchShield, has informed CCFI News that the federal income tax filing due date for Ministers for the 2020 tax year has now been automatically extended from April 15, 2021, to May 17, 2021.
+Chad Schavey who heads up the church accounting firm ChurchShield, has informed CCFI News that the federal income tax filing rules for Ministers for the 2022 tax year have a few new wrinkles they need to know about.

 Hat Tip to:

-In the March 16 breaking new item below, IRS managers and examiners who were interviewed anonymously stated that they believe churches’ exemptions from filing annual information returns hinders detection of potential noncompliance.
+In the previously breaking news item below, IRS managers and examiners who were interviewed anonymously stated that they believe churches’ exemptions from filing annual information returns hinders detection of potential noncompliance.